gitlabform/gitlabform/docs/reference/index.md

-# Configuration
+# Configuration reference

 The whole configuration for the app needs to be in a single YAML file of any name.
+The default location used is the current working directory and the default name is `config.yml`.

 ## Minimal working config